michaelkyu/ddot/docs/intro.rst

 Getting started
 ---------------

-1. Install DDOT using the instruction on the `github page <https://github.com/michaelkyu/ddot>`_
+1. Install DDOT using the instructions on the `github page <https://github.com/michaelkyu/ddot>`_.
 2. Go through the `tutorial <https://github.com/michaelkyu/ddot/blob/master/examples/DDOT_tutorial.ipynb>`_.
-3. A reference list of functions is provided for the :ref:`ontology-ref` and :ref:`utils-ref`.
+3. Browse a list of DDOT functions in :ref:`ontology-ref` and :ref:`utils-ref`.
-4. Please post any questions or issues to the DDOT forum at https://groups.google.com/forum/#!forum/ontology
+4. Post questions or issues to the `Google Groups forum <https://groups.google.com/forum/#!forum/ontology>`_.

 Features
 --------